All Episodes

 We all know that he doesn't really respect the military.

-We all know that that he's being dragged kicking and screaming.
+We all know that he's being dragged, kicking, and screaming.

-And right at the New York Times poll.
+And write that the New York Times poll.

 Let me just share with you some of the details here.

-A New York Times CBS News poll shows that President Obama's approval ratings were similar to those at George W. Bush in 2006 when Democrats swept both houses of Congress in the midterm elections.
+A New York Times CBS news poll shows that President Obama's approval ratings were similar to those of George W. Bush in 2006 when Democrats swept both houses of Congress in the midterm elections.

 Well, how many people know this?